capsulbrasil/micromodel/README.md

 # Micromodel

-Static and runtime dictionary validation.
+Static and runtime dictionary validation (with MongoDB support).

 ## Install